- Purchase to Pay

 Exception for Research Councils

 The terms and conditions of the Research Councils state that for all goods and services where the value exceeds £25,000 (excl.
-VAT) professionally qualified procurement staff must be consulted before the procurement process begins, and, where appropriate, at the market research stage, and must approve the order/contract before it is placed with a supplier.
-For purchases in this category contact the Purchasing Department.
+VAT) professionally qualified procurement staff must be consulted before the procurement process begins.
+Please ensure that you follow the departmental tender guidance drafted by the professionally qualified staff to ensure that procurement is undertaken in compliance with these terms.
+Training for how to undertake effective procurement is available.
+For further advice on purchases in this category contact the Purchasing Department.

 |Less than £25,000